 Liechtenstein is one of the 26 Schengen Area countries which share a common visa policy.
 At the moment, citizens from visa-exempt countries for the Schengen Area are able to visit Liechtenstein and the Schengen zone for stays of up to 90 days without obtaining a visa or travel authorization.

 By the end of 2022 all nationals of these same visa-exempt countries will be required to obtain a Liechtenstein Europe visa waiver to visit the Schengen Area for short stays.
+The ETIAS is not a Liechtenstein visa; it is an electronic travel authorization with a quick online registration process.

-All travelers from ETIAS- eligible countries will be required to submit an individual ETIAS visa waiver online application to travel to the capital of Liechtenstein, Vaduz, and the rest of the small country.
+All travelers from ETIAS-eligible countries will be required to submit an individual ETIAS visa waiver online application to travel to the capital of Liechtenstein, Vaduz, and the rest of the small country.
 This includes children under the age of 18 and all travelers over 70 years old.

 An approved ETIAS Europe for Liechtenstein is a multiple entry travel authorization that permits a stay of 90 days in Liechtenstein and the Schengen zone with each entry, for purposes of transit, tourism, medical treatment, or business.